atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 ##### Car Position Indicators (§407.4.8)

 - Visual display of each floor a car has been programmed to stop at and automatic verbal announcement of each car stop are required
-- Visual indicators: ½" min. character height, location above control panel/keypad or door, must extinguish when call answered
+- Visual indicators: ½&Prime;  minimum character height, location above control panel/keypad or door, must extinguish when call answered
-- Automatic verbal announcement (300 -- 3,000 Hz, 10dB min. above ambient to 80 dB max.)
+- Automatic verbal announcement (300 to 3,000 Hz, 10 dB minimum above ambient to 80 dB maximum)

 ### Existing Elevators (Alterations)